Skip to main content

 tI4mjA(hash, b64) Registers an inline module by hash and Base64 code

 The LBrh4t function implements a keyed module delivery protocol.
 Given a module hash ID, it computes SHA256(salt + hash_id).substring(0, 40) and fetches the resulting filename from the server.
 The salt observed in the analysed samples is cf40de81867d2397.
-Without knowing the salt, an analyst cannot predict which filenames to request, even knowing the module hash IDs.
+Without knowing the salt, an analyst cannot predict which filenames to request, even if they know the module hash IDs.
 The base URL is derived from location.href.slice(0, lastIndexOf("/") + 1), meaning all exploit modules are served from the same domain as the delivery page.
+This setup makes it hard for defenders to intercept or predict module fetches, effectively hiding the attacker's next moves.

 Layer 2: module code